Commercial Prospects For Plazomicin: An Expert's Take

 The following is the transcript of an interview we conducted with a former carbapenem marketing strategist as part of our due diligence on (NASDAQ:AKAO).
 It can be viewed as a companion piece to our most recent PRO article.

 Context: Carbapenems are a class of antibiotics used as the drug of last resort against severe, often fatal, multi-drug resistant infections.
-Carbapenems such as Colistin are used against MDRGN infections despite their unfavorable toxicity profile.
+Carbapenems and other agents of last resort such as Colistin are used against MDRGN infections despite their unfavorable toxicity profile.
 Emerging bacterial resistance to carbapenems is of supreme concern to hospitals and governments worldwide.
 In the face of the accelerating spread of these often fatal infections, physicians are currently out of viable treatment options.

 Achaogen successfully conducted two PhIII trials evaluating Plazomicin, a neo-aminoglycoside, in MDRGN cUTI & CRE infections.
 The company recently provided further data & analysis regarding these trials at the European Congress of Clinical Microbiology and Infectious Diseases ("ECCMID"), revealing an exceptional new antibiotic in terms of its efficacy & safety profile.